What Is The Difference Between A Detour And A Frolic In The Coming And Going Rule In My Workers’ Compensation Case?

 What Is The Coming And Going Rule Of Workers’ Compensation?

 The Coming and Going Rule states that if an employee is in the process of going to or coming home from work, then he is not considered to be in the course of employment.
 Therefore, any injury that is incurred while going to or coming home from work will not be covered by workers’ compensation.
 Exceptions may exist in cases where the employer pays for the transportation or for the worker’s commute time, or where the employee is completing a task for the employer on their trip.
 There could also be an exception if the route to work is exclusively maintained or owned by the employer.

 What Is Covered Under Workers’ Compensation When Employees Are Required To Travel For Work And Stay In Hotels?

 Typically, injuries during a work trip are covered if the injury occurred while the employee was performing a work-related activity.
 If the employee decides to add an extra day to the end of their trip for personal recreational purposes and is injured during that extension, the injury would likely not be compensable.
-By contacting a workers’ compensation lawyer, the employee may be able to better navigate whether or not they have a workers’ compensation claim relating to a business trip.
+By contacting a California workers’ compensation lawyer, the employee may be able to better navigate whether or not they have a workers’ compensation claim relating to a business trip.